nikolarss0n/PlaywrightVisionAI/README.md

 - Node.js 16 or higher
 - Playwright Test 1.30.0 or higher
-- A Google Gemini API key
+- A Google Gemini API key or Anthropic Claude API key (or both)

 ## Troubleshooting